 (No tour-guide for Halong Bay cruise, there is a Cruise Manager to assist all clients on the boat)

-Around midday, you arrive at Halong Bay.
+Around midday, you will arrive at Halong Bay.
 Board your boat in Halong Bay.
 Then enjoy a delicious seafood lunch while soaking up the magnificence of the UNESCO Heritage area.

 After lunch, you will visit Sung Sot Cave (Amazing Cave) – one of the largest caves in Halong Bay, before climbing Titop Mountain for some panoramic views of the stunning sunset over Halong Bay.
 You will have our dinner back on your boat and settle in for a relaxing sleep onboard your junk boat.